jfitisoff/site-object/README.md

   attr_accessor :language
   include SiteObject

-  def initialize(base_url:, browser:, language:) # Mandatory keyword arguments, new in Ruby 2.1.x.
+  # Mandatory keyword arguments, new in Ruby 2.1.x.
+  def initialize(base_url:, browser:, language:)
-    @language = language                         # Set the attr_accessor defined for thse class. super base_url: base_url, browser: browser   # Finish initialization, passing along the mandatory site object arguments. end end
+    @language = language  # Set the attr_accessor defined for thse class. super base_url: base_url, browser: browser # Finish initialization.
+  end
+end

 # A page feature.
-This one models the header bar with links that runs across the top of all of the
+This one models the header bar with links that runs across the top of all
-# site's pages.
-It can be added to a page object by calling the use_features method when defining a
+# of the site's pages.
+It can be added to a page object by calling the use_features method
-# page's class.
-When added to a page class, the initialized page has an accessor method for it (see
+# when defining a page's class.
+When added to a page class, the initialized page has an
-# usage below.)
+# accessor method for it (see usage below.)
 class HeaderBar < PageFeature
-  ['downloads', 'documentation', 'libraries', 'community', 'news', 'security', 'about'].each do |lnk|
+  ['downloads', 'documentation', 'libraries',
+   'community', 'news', 'security', 'about'].each do |lnk|
     element(lnk) { |b| b.div(:id, 'header_content').a(href: /\/#{lnk}/) }
   end
 end